electrichive/waggledance/index.md

 Check out this course: [The Modern Python Bootcamp](https://www.udemy.com/course/the-modern-python3-bootcamp)

 - It should be “on sale” for ~$12 USD.
 If it’s not “on sale”, don’t buy it.
-- Continue to check the Udemy course, then buy as soon as it goes on sale for $12 USD and switch over to that course.

 If you can't/don't want to pay for the course, here is a free alternative: [Introduction to Computer Science and Programming](https://www.edx.org/course/introduction-to-computer-science-and-programming-7)